Intel Inspector distinguishes among Memory leak, Memory not deallocated, and Memory growth problem types in the following manner:

 Memory growth problems occur when a block of memory is allocated, but not deallocated, within a specific time segment during application execution.
 Severity level = (Warning).

-Select the Enable memory growth detection checkbox when configuring a memory error analysis.
+Select the Enable on-demand leak detection checkbox when configuring a memory error analysis.

 Run the memory error analysis.

-- If desired, click the Reset Growth Tracking button on the Command toolbar to mark the start point of the time period during which you want to measure memory growth.
+- If desired, click the Reset Leak Tracking button on the Command toolbar to mark the start point of the time period during which you want to find memory leaks.
 (The default start point is the application start.)

 - Do one or more of the following: